The BR State + Local Tax Spotlight: January 2023

-Click here to download this edition of The BR State + Local Spotlight.
+Click here to download this edition of The BR State + Local Tax Spotlight.

-Welcome to the January 2022 edition of The BR State + Local Tax Spotlight.
-We understand the unique demands of staying on top of important State + Local Tax developments, which happen frequently and across numerous jurisdictions.
-Staying updated on significant legislative developments and judicial decisions helps tax departments function more efficiently and improves strategy and planning.
+Happy New Year and welcome to the January 2023 edition of The BR State + Local Tax Spotlight.
+We understand the importance of staying up-to-date on State + Local Tax developments, which appear often and across numerous jurisdictions.
+Staying informed on important legislative developments and judicial decisions helps tax departments function more efficiently and improves strategy and planning.
 That is where The BR State + Local Tax Spotlight can help.
-In each edition, we will highlight for you important State + Local Tax developments that could impact your business.
-In this issue, we will be covering:
+In each edition, we will highlight important State + Local Tax developments that could impact your business.

 We invite you to share The BR State + Local Tax Spotlight with your colleagues and visit Blank Rome’s State + Local Tax webpage for more information about our team.
 Click here to add State + Local Tax to your subscription preferences.

 Slightest Presence Nexus Attack Fails in Massachusetts for Pre-Wayfair Years